🚧 App in Alpha. Features subject to change/break without notice.

 /my-favorite-page

-Kireji URLs, on the other hand, are composed of three parts: a host, a platform version number, and a state hash.
 The challenge for canonical URLs is to design a translation service that turns canonical URLs into Kireji URLs.

-So, the main task for translation service is really just converting a human-readable pathname into a stateful hash.
+So, the main task for the translation service is really just converting a human-readable pathname into a stateful hash.

 In Kireji, hashes are cross-origin and mean the same thing across all host names.
 For example: